 Why these ingredients

-Matcha delivers EGCG (a powerful antioxidant), L-theanine for calm focus, and chlorophyll.
-Kombu dashi provides iodine, glutamates, and trace minerals at near-zero calories.
-Dulse flakes replace salt while contributing iodine, potassium, and iron.
+Matcha delivers EGCG (a powerful antioxidant), L-theanine for calm focus, and chlorophyll. kombu dashi provides iodine, glutamates, and trace minerals at near-zero calories. dulse flakes replace salt while contributing iodine, potassium, and iron.

 Ingredients